-Erica L. Calderas has extensive experience representing commercial clients of varying sizes – both as plaintiffs and as defendants in complex matters in state and federal trial and appellate courts.
-Litigation includes a wide range of legal topics impacting businesses, including business torts, contract disputes, consumer protection claims, trademark infringement, employment disputes, fraud claims, enforcing and defending against claims regarding non-competition agreements and trade secrets, and claims under RESPA, TCPA, and TILA.
+Erica L. Calderas has extensive experience representing commercial clients of varying sizes as plaintiffs and as defendants in complex matters in state and federal trial and appellate courts.
+Erica has a deep understanding of a wide range of litigation matters impacting businesses, including business torts, contract disputes, consumer protection claims, trademark infringement, employment disputes, fraud claims, enforcing and defending against claims regarding non-competition agreements and trade secrets, and claims under RESPA, TCPA, and TILA.
 Erica has had substantial first-chair and second-chair experience in jury trials, bench trials, arbitrations, mediations, and appellate arguments.

-In class-action defense matters, Erica has had substantial first-chair experience in high-stakes, statewide and nationwide class actions across the United States, including victories in two multiweek class-action bench trials.
+In class-action defense matters, Erica has experience in high-stakes, statewide and nationwide class actions across the United States, including victories in two multi-week class-action bench trials.
 Erica has a successful track record of early victories in class actions achieved through defeat of class certification, securing dismissal of or summary judgment on the claims of the class representatives, and negotiating favorable settlements.

 Northwestern University School of Law, J.D., 1994

-Licensed to practice in all Ohio courts as well as before the U.S. District Courts for the Northern and Southern Districts of Ohio, the Eastern District of Michigan, and the Sixth Circuit and Third Circuit Courts of Appeals.
+U.S. District Courts for the Northern and Southern Districts of Ohio, the Eastern District of Michigan; U.S. Courts of Appeals Sixth Circuit and Third Circuit

 American Bar Association, Forum on Franchising, Litigation and Alternative Dispute Resolution Committee